 12.4.7.4 Encoding and decoding of SAE Commit messages

-An SAE Commit message shall consist of a Finite Cyclic Group field (9.4.1.42 (Finite Cyclic Group field)) indicating a group, a Scalar field (9.4.1.39 (Scalar field)) containing the scalar, and an FFE field containing the element (9.4.1.40 (FFE field)).
+An SAE Commit message shall include a Finite Cyclic Group field (9.4.1.42 (Finite Cyclic Group field)) indicating a group, a Scalar field (9.4.1.39 (Scalar field)) containing the scalar, and an FFE field containing the element (9.4.1.40 (FFE field)).

-If the SAE Commit message is in response to an Anti-Clogging Token field request (see 12.4.7.6 (Status codes)), the Anti-Clogging Token field is present (see 9.4.1.38 (Anti-Clogging Token field)).
-When the PWE is derived using the hash-to-element method, the Anti-Clogging Token field is encapsulated in an Anti-Clogging Token Container element; otherwise, the Anti-Clogging Token field is included in the frame outside of an element as described in Table 9-41 (Presence of fields and elements in Authentication frames).
+If the SAE Commit message is in response to an Anti-Clogging Token field request (see 12.4.7.6 (Status codes)), an Anti-Clogging Token field shall be included (see 9.4.1.38 (Anti-Clogging Token field)).
+When the password element (PWE) is derived using the hash-to-element method, the Anti-Clogging Token field is encapsulated in an Anti-Clogging Token Container element; otherwise, the Anti-Clogging Token field is included in the frame outside of an element as described in Table 9-41 (Presence of fields and elements in Authentication frames).

+If a password identifier is used in generation of the PWE a Password Identifier element shall be included and the identifier shall be encoded as a UTF-8 string in the Identifier field (see 9.4.2.216 (Password Identifier element)).

+If the status code of the SAE Commit message is SAE_HASH_TO_ELEMENT and if any groups have been rejected during the current SAE session, the Rejected Groups element shall be included (see (9.4.2.246 Rejected Groups element)), otherwise it shall not be included.

-If a password identifier is used in generation of the password element (PWE) the Password identifier element shall be present and the identifier shall be encoded as a UTF-8 string in the Identifier portion of the element (see 9.4.2.216 (Password Identifier element)).
-If an SAE Commit message with status code set to SAE_HASH_TO_ELEMENT is being sent in response to rejection of a previous SAE Commit message with status code set to UNSUPPORTED_FINITE_CYCLIC_GROUP, the group that was rejected shall be appended, after the rejected groups from previous attempts if applicable, to the Rejected Groups field of the Rejected Groups element.
-Each rejected group shall be represented as an unsigned 16-bit integer using the bit ordering conventions of 9.2.2 (Conventions).
+If an SAE Commit message with status code SAE_HASH_TO_ELEMENT is being sent in response to rejection of an SAE Commit message with status code UNSUPPORTED_FINITE_CYCLIC_GROUP, the group that was rejected shall be appended, after the rejected groups from previous attempts if any, to the Rejected Groups field of the Rejected Groups element.

+NOTE—Each rejected group is represented as an unsigned 16-bit integer (see 9.4.1.42 (Finite Cyclic Group field)) using the bit ordering conventions of 9.2.2 (Conventions).

 References: